-The SOCIAL development of pupils is shown by their: SO1 use a range of social skills in different contexts, including working and socialising with pupils from different religions, ethnic and socio-economic backgrounds British Values Core Values Respect, Tolerance Friendship, Respect SO2 willingness to participate in a various volunteering ety of communities and social settings including British Values Core Values Individual Liberty Aspiration, Responsibility, Perseverance SO3 cooperating well with others and being able to resolve conflicts effectively British Values Core Values Ru le of Law, Individual Liberty Trust, Friendship, Responsibility, Perseverance SO4 acceptance and engagement with the fundamental British Values of democracy, the rule of law, individual liberty and i respect and tolerance of those with different faiths and beliefs British Values Core Values Demo ocracy, Rule of Law, Individual Friendship, Respect, Responsibility Lib Liberty, Respect and Tolerance SO5 pupils develop and demonstrate s kills and attitudes that will allow them to participate fully in and contribute positively to life in modern Britain British Values Core Values Core Values Demo ocracy, Rule of Law, Individual Trust, Friendship, Respect, Responsibility, Liberty, Respect and Tolerance Perseverance Perseverance
+The S ocial development of pu pils is shown by their: SO1 ills in different contexts, including wo British Values Core Values Tools for Learning Respec ct, Tolerance Friendship, Respect Learning with Others SO2 willingness to participate in a variety of communities and social settings including volunteering British Values Core Values Tools for Learning Individu ual Liberty Aspiration, Responsibility, Perseverance Independence and responsibility, Sense of self-worth SO3 Cooperating well with other rs and being able to resolve conflicts effectively British Values Core Values Tools for Learning Rule of Law, Individual Liberty Trust, Friendship, Responsibility, Perseverance Thinking Skills, Speaking and Listening SO4 ent with the fundamental British value ect and tolerance of those with differe British Values Core Values Tools for Learning Democracy, Rule of Law, Individual Liberty, Respect and Tolerance Friendship, Respect, Responsibility Independence and Responsibility, Sense of self-worth, Thinking Skills SO5 pupils develop and demonstrate skills and attitudes that will allow them to participate fully in and contribute positively to life in modern Britain British Values Core Values Tools for Learning Democracy, Rule of Law, Individual Liberty, Respect and Tolerance Trust, Friendship, Respect, Responsibility, Perseverance Learning with others, Improving own learning and performance, Independence and Responsibility

-Examples of Social Development Outcomes for Pupils Our pupils succeed irrespective of ethnic origin, nationality, gender, religion.
-Our pupils work and socialise with each other regardless of religion, ethnic and socio-economic background.
-We celebrate team activities, school productions and individual successes.
-We promote residential and out of school experiences to support social interactions e.g. Eaton Vale, Hands on Heritage, sports tournaments.
-Our pupils share their work with one another e.g. presentations, Collective Worship, share events, performances, Christmas productions.
-We incorporate discussions and hands-on experience of elections and law-making when appropriate, including the use of a democratic house system.
-Quality of Education Our pupils work with different groups within the school and through planned events e.g. House events and World Book Day.
-Our pupils are taught how to work collaboratively in all areas of the Curriculum.
-Talk Partners are used to encourage pupils to share ideas and work together.
-We provide opportunities in the curriculum for debates, discussions and times to challenge different values or beliefs in a positive way.
-Our pupils discuss social issues e.g. democracy, recycling, the environment, wealth and poverty Behaviour, attitudes and personal development.
-Our pupils show a willingness to participate in a variety of settings and co-operate well with others.
-Friendships are supported, and support is given to those who find making friendships challenging e.g. buddy systems, Thrive and social skills groups.
-Emotional literacy is developed through PSHE, circle time, social groups and Thrive.
-A strong Student and Family Support Team is in place and this has been strongly supported by the local incumbent.
+Examples of Social Development Outcomes for Pupils Our pupils succeed irrespective of ethnic origin, nationality, gender, religion Our pupils work and socialise with each other regardless of religion, ethnic and socio-economic background We celebrate team activities, school productions and individual successes We promote residential and out of school experiences to support social interactions e.g. Eaton Vale, Hands on Heritage, sports tournaments Our pupils share their work with one another e.g presentations, assemblies, share events, performances, Christmas productions We incorporate discussions and hands on experience of elections and law making when appropriate including the use of a democratic house system.
+Quality of teaching, learning and assessment Our pupils are confident when communicating with people who do not speak English or use sign language and has been promoted through whole school learning of BSL Our pupils include those with disabilities or Special Needs Our pupils work with different groups within the school e.g. Houses, buddies Our pupils are taught how to work with others through our core learning skills including 'learning with others' units We provide opportunities in the curriculum for debates, discussions and times to challenge different values or beliefs in a positive way Our pupils discuss social issues e.g democracy, recycling, the environment, wealth and poverty Personal development, behaviour and welfare Our pupils show a willingness to participate in a variety of settings and co-operate well with others Friendships are supported, and support is given to those who find making friendships challenging e.g. buddy systems, friendship benches, social skills groups Emotional literacy is developed through PSHE, circle time and Core Learning Skills A strong pastoral support is in place and supported by the local incumbent.